fujianto/rest-api/README.md

  ```

 ## Client side test
-To test how the api working in the real world scenarion, you can test the demo using the following routes.
+To test how the api works in real world scenario, you can test the demo using the following routes.

 **Sign In**